Modeling Random Directions in 2D Simplex Data: Simulations and Results

 This matrix transforms $(0, 0, 1)$ to $x_1$.
 It is orthogonal because the first column is the spherical coordinates for $\theta_1 + \frac{\pi}{2}$ and the second column is the spherical coordinates for $\theta_1 = \frac{\pi}{2}$ and $\phi_1 + \frac{\pi}{2}$.
 Its inverse allows us to define a spherical coordinate system based on $x_1$.
 If $O_p x'_2 = x_2$ and $\theta'_2$ and $\phi'_2$ represent the spherical coordinates of $x'_2$, then $\phi'_2$ is the random direction and $\theta'_2$ represents how "far" $x_1$ goes in that random direction.

-In addition to being the direction of the geodesic of the Hellinger distance, this random direction is interpretable.
+This random direction has some nice properties.
+Even if $x_1$ is zero for any proportions, the random direction can still be extracted and examined.
+It is also interpretable.
 In spherical coordinates, changing $\phi'_2$ for a fixed $\theta'_2$ only affects the first two coordinates.
 Due to the transformation defined in the previous paragraph, a change in the first two coordinates changes how the first two columns of the matrix that transforms $(0, 0, 1)$ to $x_1$ are weighted.
 To understand this random direction, we need to comprehend what the first two columns represent and how the random direction interacts with these columns.
 Because the first column represents the spherical coordinates for ($\theta_1 + \frac{\pi}{2}$, $\phi$), the simplest way to understand this column is to compare $\theta_1 = 0$ and $\theta_1 = \frac{\pi}{2}$.
 As $\theta_1 = 0$ corresponds to $(0, 0, 1)$ and $\theta_1 = (\cos(\phi), \sin(\phi), 0)$ for some $\phi \in [0, 2\pi)$, this first column represents a push away from the third income category.
 On the other hand, if we use a similar logic to compare $\theta = \frac{\pi}{2}$ and $\phi_1 = 0$ against $\theta = \frac{\pi}{2}$ and $\phi_1 = \frac{\pi}{2}$, then we see that the second column represents a pull toward the second income category.
 Because the first and second coordinate include $\cos(\phi'_2)$ and $\sin(\phi'_2)$ respectively, we will examine $0$, $\frac{\pi}{2}$, $\pi$, and $\frac{3\pi}{2}$.
-Note that at $0$ and $\pi$, the first coordinate will be $1$ and $-1$ and the second coordinate will be zero by definition.
+Note that at $0$ and $\pi$, the first coordinate will be $1$ and $-1$ and the second will be zero by definition.
 A random direction of $0$ represent a push away from the third income category whereas $\pi$ represents a pull toward.
 The reverse is true for $\frac{\pi}{2}$ and $\frac{3\pi}{2}$.
 We can say that a random direction of $\frac{\pi}{2}$ and $\frac{3\pi}{2}$ represent a pull toward and push away from the second income category.
 It is the opposite because the first column is a push away from a category whereas the second column is a pull toward a category.